 All meetings of the DRB shall be held at the Richmond Town Center unless the DRB requires a different location (e.g., for purposes of reviewing particular areas of the town).
 In those cases, meeting places may not be designed to exclude members of the public.
 The time and place of a special meeting must be designated.
 After Town Meeting but prior to May 1, or at other times throughout the year as needed, the DRB shall hold an organizational meeting and elect by majority vote, a Chair, Vice Chair and Secretary.
 Regular meetings to conduct business of the DRB shall be held on the second and fourth (if needed) Wednesdays at 7 p.m.
 The Chair may cancel meetings at any time due to lack of a quorum of members, inclement weather, or another unforeseen circumstance.

-- A. Special meetings may be called by the Chair, provided at least 72 hours notice is given to each member and the time and place of each special meeting is publicly announced at least 48 hours before the meeting. - B. A quorum shall consist of a majority of the entire board. - C. Members may participate by telephone as long as the absent member can hear everything that is occurring at the meeting and everyone present at the meeting can hear the board member. - D. All meetings shall be open to the public unless the board, by majority vote, has entered a deliberative or executive session.
-The board may only hold an executive session pursuant to the reasons permitted by 1 V.S.A. § 313, and only after a majority vote to enter executive session. - E. There shall be an agenda for each meeting, with time allotted for each item or group of items to be considered.
+- A. Special meetings may be called by the Chair, provided at least 72 hours notice is given to each member and the time and place of each special meeting is publicly announced at least 48 hours before the meeting. - B. A quorum shall consist of a majority of the entire board. - C. Members may participate remotely as long as the absent member can hear everything that is occurring at the meeting and everyone present at the meeting can hear the board member. - D. All meetings shall be open to the public unless the board, by majority vote, has entered a deliberative or executive session.
+The board may only hold an executive session pursuant to the reasons permitted by 1 V.S.A. § 313, and only after a majority vote to enter executive session. - E. There shall be an agenda for each meeting.
 Those who wish to be added to the agenda shall contact the Town Planner/Staff to the DRB to arrange for a convenient time.
-The Chair in consultation with the Town Planner/Staff to the DRB shall determine the content of the agenda. - F. All business shall be conducted in the same order as it appears on the agenda, except that by majority consent, the Chair may alter the order of items to be considered and/or the time allotted.

-- G. The Chair shall rule on all questions of order or procedure and shall enforce these rules pursuant to 1 V.S.A. § 312(h).
-Should questions of procedure arise, Roberts Rules of Order may apply. - H. At each meeting, there shall be an opportunity for members of the public and interested parties to speak.
-Speakers may participate only when recognized by the Chair.
-Such comment shall be limited to three minutes per speaker, unless by majority consent the board sets a different time limit.
-The board shall apply consistent time limits to all recognized to speak.
+The Chair in consultation with the Staff to the DRB shall determine the content of the agenda. - F. All business shall be conducted in the same order as it appears on the agenda, except that by majority consent, the Chair may alter the order of items to be considered. - G. The Chair shall rule on all questions of order or procedure and shall enforce these rules pursuant to 1 V.S.A. § 312(h).
+Should questions of procedure arise, Roberts Rules of Order may apply. - H. At each meeting, there shall be an opportunity for members of the public and interested parties to speak. - I. Speakers may participate only when recognized by the Chair.
+The time allotted to each speaker shall be at the chairs discretion.
+The chair shall apply consistent time limits to all recognized to speak.
+Such comment shall be limited to agenda items only unless the chair chooses to allow a general public comment at the start of the meeting.